-Vegan Banana Scones with just the right amount of density, flake and fluff, a delicious crust, super yum banana bread taste, toasty nuts, and an over-the-top splatter of maple glaze.
+Vegan Banana Scones with a delicious golden nubbly crust, soft insides, super yum banana bread taste, toasty nuts, and an over-the-top splatter of maple glaze!

 - Baking Soda & Vinegar - The combination creates a chemical reaction and makes bubbles and fizz.
 It is used as a replacement for the leavening usually provided by eggs and helps the scones rise well and become fluffier.